roman-milk/roman-milk.github.io/cvsn.md

  Beth approached me and stood up on her toes to whisper to me.
 "Your pants are on inside out."

  I could feel myself blushing.
-Report_Story #1